rehive/drf-extra/README.md

 ### Schema generation

-Use drf-spectacular to generate Open API schemas that match the Rehive eveloped request response format as defined by the drf-rehive-extras views/serializers.
+Use `drf-spectacular` to generate Open API schemas that match the Rehive eveloped request response format as defined by the `drf-rehive-extras` views/serializers.

-To use schema generation, install `drf-spectacular`:
+To use schema generation, install `drf-spectacular` (in addition to `drf-rehive-extras` as described above):

 ```sh
 pip install drf-spectacular[sidecar]